 - Has a car

 And the list can go on and on.
 Now mind you at face value.
-There isn’t anything wrong with the list because these are things that you want, and by all means, you want someone that will serve Christ with you.
+There isn’t anything wrong with the list because these are things you want, and by all means, you want someone who will serve Christ with you.
 However, God is not interested in our version of a “good” man.

 God sees, and He knows things far beyond our reach.
 When I think of the worldly standards, it brings me to think about King David (before he was king).
 God sent the prophet Samuel to retrieve a new king because God has rejected king saul due to sauls disobedience.
-As Samuel goes to the place God had called Him, he believes He had found what God is looking for as the scripture says, “And it came to pass, when they were come, that he looked on Eliab, and said, Surely the Lord’s anointed is before him” (1 Samuel 16:6).
+As Samuel goes to the place God had called Him, he believes He had found what God is looking for as the scripture says, “And it came to pass when they were come, that he looked on Eliab, and said, Surely the Lord’s anointed is before him” (1 Samuel 16:6).
 Like Samuel, we tend to look at the outward appearance and judge man according to his status in the world–“Surely Lord, this is the one!”.

 Man’s standards can’t fool us because God rejects man’s recommendations and accommodations.
 Don’t believe me; let’s look at God’s response to Samuel when he thought he found “The One.”
 1 Samuel 16:7 “But the Lord said unto Samuel, Look not on his countenance, or on the height of his stature; because I have refused him: for the Lord seeth not as man seeth; for man looketh on the outward appearance, but the Lord looketh on the heart.“